bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 If the AS does not know the RC's public key ahead of time, the AS MAY accept or reject the request based on AS policy, attestations within the client request, and other mechanisms.

+[[ Editor's note: additional client attestation frameworks will eventually need to be addressed here.
+For example, the organization the client represents, or a family of client software deployed in a cluster, or the posture of the device the client is installed on.
+These all need to be separable from the client's key and potentially the instance identifier. ]]

 ### Identifying the RC Instance {#request-instance}